-Membership .1
+Membership .
+1

 Who Is Eligible?
+1

-Credited Pension Service 1
+Credited Pension Service

-Leave and Credited Pension Service 1
+Leave and Credited Pension Service

-Restricted Prior Service Credit 1
+Restricted Prior Service Credit

-ERF Board of Trustees 2
+ERF Board of Trustees

-Retirement Eligibility 2
+Retirement Eligibility

-Planning Tools .
-3
+Planning Tools

 Retirement Benefit

 Other Benefits

 Contributions to the Fund

 Calculating Retirement Benefits

 Normal Retirement Example

 Retirement Before Age 65

 Cost-of-Living Adjustments

 Definition of Wages

 Basic Monthly Benefit Calculation

-Visualize Your Plan.
+Visualize Your Plan .
+7

-Your Right to a Pension
+Your Right to a Pension 7

-If You Leave The City with /
+If You Leave The City with

 More Than Five Years of Service 7

-/

-If You Leave The City with Less Than Five Years of Service 7
+If You Leave The City with

+Less Than Five Years of Service 7

 Refunds and Rollovers

 Deferred Vested Members

 Buying Forward in a Reduction in Force

 If You are Rehired

-If You are Rehired after Retirement.
+If You are Rehired after Retirement

 If You Get a Divorce

-If You Die Before Retiring
+If You Die Before Retiring 11

 Service Death Benefits

-Non-Service Death Benefits
+Non-Service Death Benefits 11

 Choosing a Beneficiary or Designee

 Who can be a Beneficiary?
+12

 Naming Designees

 Pension Disability Benefit

-Retirement Transitions
+Retirement Transitions 11

 What You Need Before You Retire

 Choosing a Benefit Payment

 Life with 10-year Certain

 Joint & 1/2 Survivor, 10-year Certain

 Joint & Full Survivor, 10-year Certain

 How Is the COLA Amount Determined?

 How Your Cost Of Living Adjustment (COLA) Is Calculated

 Does My Pension Benefit Affect My Social Security Benefit?

 Windfall Elimination Provision (WEP)

-Government Pension Offset (GPO) 18
+Government Pension Offset (GPO)

-Estimate Your Social Security Benefit 18
+Estimate Your Social Security Benefit

-Estimate Your Social Security Benefit Planning During Your Career .19
+Planning During Your Career

-Attend ERF Informational Seminars 19
+Attend ERF Informational Seminars

-Contact ERF.
+Contact ERF

-Glossary of Terms .
-21

-• ∠
+2